 Topographical, geological and soil of the site and its surrounding will be described.
-The description will be based on existing government geology and soils maps combined with slope analysis based on LiDAR data as well as 30x30 m digital terrain models obtained from USGS/SRTM.
+The description will be based on existing government geology and soils maps combined with slope analysis based on 30x30 m digital terrain models obtained from USGS/SRTM.
 Major geological features and soil classes will be described concerning slope stability and erodibility.